-That includes the Commission Pant, Lululemon's take on the classic chino made from a proprietary Warpstreme fabric, designed to offer the ultimate in comfort and stretch.
-Hidden pockets keep the fit as slim as possible and, in the company's words, they feature "anti-ball-crushing technology", so every bit of you has room to breathe.
+That includes the Commission Pant, Lululemon’s take on the classic chino made from a proprietary Warpstreme fabric, designed to offer the ultimate in comfort and stretch chino.
+Hidden pockets keep the slim fit and, in the company’s words, they feature “anti-ball-crushing technology”, so every bit of you has room to breathe.

 Flint & Tinder

 Flint & Tinder is a clothing brand stocked exclusively by Huckberry.
 The online retailer only selects brands of the highest quality and those that produce their wares in sustainable ways.
 Flint & Tinder therefore, is the perfect fit.
 The brand makes its chinos in the US out of a lightweight, breathable fabric, meaning they could become the most comfortable pair of pants you’ve ever owned.

 American fashion label Todd Snyder is definitely one you want to add to your list of regular shopping destinations.
 Pieces, including chinos, are made from some of the finest materials – in the case of chinos, it’s Japanese selvedge – and offer an elevated sense of style some other brands find hard to replicate.
 All the essential colours are covered, with some seasonal variations thrown in for good measure.

 This super-trendy lifestyle brand hails from (as its name suggests) New York City.
 Being founded in the trendy district of SoHo has allowed Saturdays NYC to produce a line of clothing that has instant appeal to the majority of modern consumers.
 The company’s John chino epitomises this, coming in the sweet spot of fits and being available in only the colours you’d really want to wear.